freeboardgames/FreeBoardGames.org/blog/source/_drafts/Easily-Creating-An-Online-Battleship-with-Boardgame-io.md

 ``npm install boardgame.io --save``

 This should be enough for setting up!
-Let's start creating the game :D.
+Now let's start creating the game :D.

 # Coding game rules